WorldBrain/storex-docs/docs/storex-hub/getting-started/README.md

 # Getting started with Storex Hub

+Storex Hub is a Node.js server meant to run on the device(s) of its users, providing a REST/Socket.io API for other applications to connect to.
+As such, first we'll download and run Storex Hub, after which we'll write and run separate apps connecting to it.

+## Install and run

 First, clone the Storex Hub repository, install the dependencies with `npm install`, then run this (on Linux or Mac):

 ```